aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 NB:
 - beware that zero appears first in history not for the purpose of closing subtraction for case of equal operands, but rather as a necessity of a compact positional number representation system.
-As such zero should also be introduced first to learners in context of positional number system before it is used in arithmetic.
 - beware of dependency of arithmetic procedures for counting numbers, on arithmetic of zero.
 - beware also of dependency of multiplication and division procedures of counting numbers, on arithmetic of 1 as the multiplier and divisor respectively.
 - beware that unit fraction usage and taking a fraction of something, existed long before they became the basis for defining multiplication and division of fractions.